ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/query-configuration.markdown

 {PANEL:Query.MaxClauseCount}

-Maximum number of cluses that Lucene query can process.
+Maximum number of clauses that Lucene query can process.

 - **Type**: `int`
 - **Default**: `null` (use Lucene default - 1024)